 Regional Nutrition Education and Obesity Prevention Centers of Excellence (RNECE)

-The Regional Nutrition Education and Obesity Prevention Centers of Excellence (RNECE) build the evidence-base for nutrition education and obesity prevention strategies and interventions that produce measurable improvements in health, obesity, nutrition (food behavior), and physical activity-related outcomes of interest to USDA; and develop effective education/extension, environmental, systems, and policy translational activities that promote health and prevent/reduce obesity in disadvantaged low-income families and children.
+The Regional Nutrition Education and Obesity Prevention Centers of Excellence (RNECE) initiative was created to strengthen the science and enhance dissemination of nutrition education and obesity prevention strategies and interventions that produce measurable improvements in health, obesity, nutrition (food behavior), and physical activity-related outcomes of interest to USDA.
+Through this initiative NIFA, FNS, and partners have worked broadly with stakeholders to develop effective education/extension, environmental, systems, and policy translational activities that promote health and prevent/reduce obesity in disadvantaged low-income families and children.

-- National Coordination Center: University of Kentucky, Lexington, KY
+- National Coordination Center: University of Kentucky

-- North Central Region: Purdue University, West Lafayette, IN
+- North Central Region: Purdue University

-- Northeast Region: Cornell University, Ithaca, NY
+- Northeastern Region: Cornell University

-- Western Region: Colorado State University, Fort Collins, CO
+- Western Region: Colorado State University